Paradox Interactive: Continued development (2017–present)

 That same September, Swedish publication Breakit reported that an internal survey from Paradox employees found 44% of the 133 responds had reported some type of "mistreatment" in the company, and that many respondents believed there was a "culture of silence" at the firm.
 The following month, a report from Svenska Dagbladet further investigated this situation, finding that the female employees believed the company was "clearly male-dominated", and with several men in senior management positions in roles involved in harassment and mistreatment of employees.
 Eurogamer also spoke to Paradox employees, confirming these findings.
-Paradox replied to these reports that while the prior survey was too small a fraction of their total employee count to take action on, they have hired an independent auditor to review their company culture, starting with their Sweden operations.
-In February 2022, they published the audit on its webpage.
+Paradox replied to these reports that while the prior survey was too small a fraction of its total employee count to take action on, it has hired an independent auditor to review its company culture, starting with its Sweden operations.
+In February 2022, it published the audit on its webpage.

 The company launched Paradox Arc in August 2022 as a new publishing label aimed for games from smaller studios.

-Colossal Order had released Cities: Skylines II in 2023, publised by Paradox.
+Colossal Order had released Cities: Skylines II in 2023, published by Paradox.
 The sequel had several problems at launch, which had pushed back planned DLC releases for the game.
 By November 2025, Paradox and Colossal Order had announced they planned to pursue independent paths, with Cities: Skylines II development to be taken over by Paradox's Iceflake Studios.

+Paradox transitioned to the Nasdaq Stockholm Main Market on 9 June 2026.